 It’s like falling down a rabbit hole.
-They’d sold me on this place by telling me I’d be living safely in the suburbs with everyone else.
+They’d sold me on living in Indonesia by telling me I’d be safely in the suburbs with everyone else.
 Now, with no good explanation, they’re casting me out alone into the big, bad, anti-Western city.

 My colleagues are rattled too.
 There’s a single man in our group.
 If we’re going to exile one of the singles, doesn’t the guy make more sense?

 The HR director acts like this is ridiculous question.

 The other newbies move into the staff compound.
 Since my apartment isn’t ready, I move into a hotel near the school.

 Later that afternoon, there’s a welcome party at the compound.
 A van comes to pick me up.
 The ride out to the suburbs takes an hour.
 It looks like I won’t be seeing much of my colleagues outside work.

 I spend most of the party staring into a drink trying not to cry.

 On my first day of work, my boss offers to send a van for me.
 I tell him I’ll walk.
 It’s only two blocks from the hotel to campus.

 Walking is harder than anticipated.
 There are no sidewalks.
 The streets are lined with treacherous concrete gutters.
 I spot a rat the size of a cocker spaniel riffling through trash.